dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-cordova.md

 ## Overview

 The [Intune App SDK Cordova Plugin](https://github.com/msintuneappsdk/cordova-plugin-ms-intune-mam) enables [Intune mobile app management features](/intune/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune) in iOS and Android apps built with Cordova.
-The plugin allows developers to easily build in app restriction and data protection features into their Cordova-based app.
+The plugin allows developers to integrate Intune app and data protection features into their Cordova-based app.

 You will find that you can enable SDK features without changing your app’s behavior.
 Once you've built the plugin into your iOS or Android mobile app, the IT admin will be able to deploy policy via Microsoft Intune supporting a variety of features that enable data protection.
 We have built the plugin so that most the steps are automatically performed in the Cordova build process.
 As a result, you should be able to get your app enabled for management quickly.
 To get started, follow the steps below based on your target platform.